 - An XR Application: a software application that integrates audio-visual content into the user’s real-world environment

-- An XR Runtime: a set of functions that interface with a platform to perform commonly required operations, such as accessing the controller/peripheral state, getting current and/or predicted tracking positions, performing spatial computing, as well as submitting rendered frames to the display processing unit and rendered audio to the speakers with a late stage re-projection to the latest pose.
+- An XR Runtime: a set of functions that interface with a platform to perform commonly required operations, such as accessing the controller/peripheral state, getting current and/or predicted tracking positions, performing spatial computing, as well as submitting rendered frames to the display processing unit and rendered audio to the speakers with a late stage re-projection to the latest pose (see clause 4.1.3).

-- An XR Source Management: management of data sources provided through the XR runtime such as microphones, cameras, trackers, etc, for instance, making the information available to the XR application or providing it to the MAF for sending in the uplink.
+- An XR Source Management: management of data sources provided through the XR runtime such as microphones, cameras, trackers, etc. For instance, making the information available to the XR application or providing it to the MAF for sending in the uplink.

 - A Media Access Function: A set of functions that enables access to media and other XR-related data that is needed in the Scene manager or XR Runtime to provide an XR experience as well to create delivery formats for information provided by the XR Source Management.